 Contact Bay Area Bicycle Law

-Years of advocacy for injured cyclists have seasoned our attorneys with the necessary skills to handle bicycle accidents cases with the level of professional expertise.
+Years of advocacy for injured cyclists have seasoned our bicycle accident attorneys with the necessary skills to handle bicycle accidents cases with the level of professional expertise.

 We’re compassionate, and we understand what you’re experiencing with your loss.
 Work through the grief long enough to contact us to arrange for a free consultation and case evaluation.
 The California legislature has set short time limits on bringing claims and wrongful death lawsuits, especially if a governmental entity was involved.
 If we’re retained, no legal fees are even due unless we obtain a settlement or verdict for you.
 Bicyclists have the same rights on the road as drivers of motor vehicles.
 We are the only firm in Northern California to specialize exclusively in representing bicyclists, and we’re here to help your family in your time of need.
 Our goal is to maximize the compensation that you deserve for the wrongful death of your loved one.
 Contact us as soon as you can, and we can discuss your options on how to proceed.